b-lukaszuk/BS_wJ_eng/contents/binary.md

 Numbers, or information in general, can be written down in different forms.
-The most basic one, and the only one that is actually understood by a computer, is as a binary.
+The most basic one, and the only one that is actually understood by a computer, is a binary.
 Usually, it is depicted by a sequence of 1s and 0s, but it could be anything really.
 Anything, that can take two separate states.
 The once common [CDs](https://en.wikipedia.org/wiki/Compact_disc) or [DVDs](https://en.wikipedia.org/wiki/DVD) are a sequence of laser burns (tiny